Implantable Contact Lenses – Visian ICL, Now With Astigmatism Correction

 After a small opening is made, the lens will be inserted.
 The lens will be folded up in a cartridge, and the cartridge will be placed through the incision.
 When the lens is inserted, it will gently unfold in the eye.
 After unfolding, the corners will be placed behind the iris, making the lens less visible.
 The openings will self heal without the need for stitches.

 You’ll receive eye drops to use for several days after the procedure to reduce the risk of infection and inflammation.
 You should arrange for transportation to get home because you won’t be able to drive immediately after the procedure.
 You’ll schedule a follow-up visit 24 hours after surgery for the surgeon to monitor the eye’s internal pressure and your progress.

 Kremer surgeons have over 10 years of extensive experience with this type of procedure, having implanted a similar lens under an FDA protocol with great success.
-Our surgeons continue to be at the forefront of this leading-edge technology, and we’re proud to be one of six national surgeon-training sites for the Visian ICL procedure and to be one of the first on the East Coast to offer the Visian Toric ICL to help patients live a life free from glasses and contact lenses.
+Our surgeons continue to be at the forefront of this leading-edge technology.
+We’re proud to be one of six national surgeon-training sites for the Visian ICL procedure and to be one of the first on the East Coast to offer the Visian Toric ICL to help patients live a life free from glasses and contact lenses.